33GuessSo88/EbayLegoWebscrape/README.md

 I held the set for 3 years, it sat in a closet and then I decided to sell it.
 I sold it on ebay for almost 3 times what I paid for it.
 It was the Ghostbusters Firestation set.

-I lost my job as a geologist recently and always wanted to learn to code, so this is a personal project I'm working on as I learn python and a little SQL.
+I always wanted to learn to code, so this is a personal project I'm working on as I learn python and a little SQL.

 Can I predict what sets will return the largest appreciation?
 Wondered what set characteristics make for a good investment - theme? size? figurines?